-Dr. Jennifer Aaker is the General Atlantic Professor and Coulter Family Fellow at Stanford Graduate School of Business.
+Dr. Jennifer Aaker is the General Atlantic Professor at Stanford Graduate School of Business.
 A renowned behavioral scientist, scholar and best-selling author, Dr. Aaker studies what creates meaning versus happiness in life (and work), how digital technologies are redefining human interaction, and how to harness purpose, story and humor as a leadership tool.
 Her work has been widely published in leading scientific journals, and featured in Scientific American, The New York Times, The Wall Street Journal, The Atlantic, The New Yorker and Sports Illustrated.

 Dr. Aaker is the co-author of several books including the award-winning book, The Dragonfly Effect, which has been translated into over 10 languages, and more recently, the national bestseller, Humor, Seriously, focused on why and how humor can be used as a secret weapon in business and life.